Sonnet 329

 That pestilence not stalk the earth again,

-Cruel hunger starve to distant memory
+That hunger fade to distant memories

-While every storehouse bulge surfeit with grain;
+And every storehouse bulge surfeit with grain;

-Imploring prayers directed by a spire
+Bold ardent prayers directed by a spire

 As god stands witness, yes… I used to pray.